marianmeres/demino/README.md

 ### Composition of multipe `demino` apps

-Multipe `demino` apps mounted on different mount paths can be composed into a single handler.
+Multiple `demino` apps can be composed into a single app.
+This is mainly useful if you want to logically group certain mount paths with same middlewares (or error handlers).
 For example:

 ```typescript
 import { demino, deminoCompose } from "@marianmeres/demino";